yasinaydinnet/expat.ee/Topics/IdCard.md

 - activate your mobile id

 3 smart id:
-- instlal smart id
+- install smart id
-- if you did step 2, activate by yourself
+- if you have id card reader, you should be able to activate by yourself
-- if you didnt do step 2, go to bank to activate
+- if you have mobile id, you should be able to activate by yourself
-- install and activate your smart id
+- else, go to bank to activate

 3 bank account
 - go to lhv, swedbank or seb to create a bank account